Prequalified supplier arrangements: Goods and services guide

 Pre-qualification is relevant where most of the following factors apply:

-• the procurement activity relates to a range of goods and services that are purchased on a regular basis;
+• the procurement activity relates to a range of goods and services that are purchased on a regular basis

-• the exact scope and nature of individual procurements in a category of goods and services may not be fully defined but there is an indicative program (generally over a 3+ year period) of future requirements of a common nature;
+• the exact scope and nature of individual procurements in a category of goods and services may not be fully defined but there is an indicative program (generally over a 3+ year period) of future requirements of a common nature

-• there are numerous ‘credentialed’ players in the related market sector(s) that satisfy the test of financial diligence;
+• there are numerous ‘credentialed’ players in the related market sector(s) that satisfy the test of financial diligence

-• the register will streamline procurement processes; and
+• the register will streamline procurement processes

-• the organisation has the capability to establish the prequalification arrangement, manage the risks and achieve the benefits expected.
+• the organisation has the capability to establish the prequalification arrangement, manage the risks and achieve the benefits expected

 Pre-qualification arrangements may not be appropriate in all situations.